 French watchdog fines Google, Amazon for breaching cookies rules

-The regulator found the companies' French websites didn't seek the prior consent of visitors before advertising cookies - small pieces of data stored while navigating on the Web - were saved on computers, it said in a statement.
+The regulator found the companies' French websites did not seek the prior consent of visitors before advertising cookies - small pieces of data stored while navigating on the Web - were saved on computers, it said in a statement.

 Amazon's fine has to be paid by its Luxembourg-based entity.